Energy-Efficient Communication in the Presence of Synchronization Errors: Proof of Theorem

-Note that, unlike the case with known value of $\mu$, the decision regions here are increasing as a function of $m$.
+Note that, unlike the case with known value of $\mu$, the decision regions here have increasing width as a function of $m$.
 However, each decision region contains approximately the same number $(\mu_2-\mu_1+2\delta)\log(M)$ of points.
 It is easy to verify that the decision regions are disjoint.

 For $\ell\in\mc{D}_m$, define the subsequences

 of length $\floor{(\mu_1-\delta)B_m}$.
 We point out that here, unlike the case with known value of $\mu$, the subsequences in different regions $\mc{D}_{m}$ and $\mc{D}_{m'}$ have different lengths.